-Under Nasdaq's Board Diversity Rule, all operating companies listed on Nasdaq's U.S. exchange are required to publicly disclose diversity statistics regarding their Board of Directors using the Board Diversity Matrix table below:
+Under Nasdaq's Board Diversity Rule, all operating companies listed on Nasdaq's U.S. exchange are required to publicly disclose diversity statistics regarding their Board of Directors using the Board Diversity Matrix.
+The following chart describes the diversity characteristics of the seven directors serving the Company as of the filing date of this Proxy Statement:

 Board Diversity Matrix

 Board Size:

 Total Number of Directors 7

-Female Male Male Non-Binary
+Female Male Non-Binary Did not Disclose Gender

 Gender:

 Directors 2 5 0 0

 Number of Directors who identify in Any of the Categories Below:

 African American or Black 0 0 0 0

 Alaskan Native or Native American 0 0 0 0

 Asian (other than South Asian) 0 0 0 0

 South Asian 0 0 0 0

 Hispanic or Latinx 0 0 0 0

 Native Hawaiian or Pacific Islander 0 0 0 0

 White 2 5 0 0

 Two or More Races or Ethnicities 0 0 0 0

 LGBTQ+ 0

 Persons with Disabilities 0

-The Board of Directors recommends that you vote FOR the election of the seven nominees listed above.
+The Board of Directors recommends that you vote FOR the election of the six nominees listed above.